wordofwarning/wordofwarning.org/current/2016-autumnwinter/index.md

 Please send programming enquiries to me at <mailto:info@habarts.org>

 I'm joined in this lunacy by John Franklin, greenroom's long time programme co-ordinator.
 Often spotted in a hat or proffering a variety of bizarre refreshments, John is the friendly face greeting you and eliciting your feedback at many of our events.
-We are also grateful for the support of a growing band of hÅb-ettes — currently***?*** Afreena Islam, Catherine (Cat) Shaw + Sam Stockdale.
+We are also grateful for the support of a growing band of hÅb-ettes — currently***??*** Afreena Islam, Catherine (Cat) Shaw + Sam Stockdale.